How to Dynamically Configure Device Mode Destinations

 If your configuration overrides aren’t working:

-• Check that you’re only overriding the enabled and config fields, as other fields are not supported.
+Check that you’re only overriding the config field, as other fields are not supported.

 Events not reaching destinations